shoumik-01/spacescape/README.md

 # spacescape
-A simple stellar space screensaver made using LOVE2D
+A simple stellar space screensaver made using LOVE2D.
+Just execute the "SCAPE" batch file and sail away to stellar space!!